jackievideira/Facebook_Group_Crawler/README.md

 # Facebook Group Crawl

-An app created using Graph API to crawl groups for post, comment, like and reaction information.
+An app created using the RestFB SDK for Java to crawl groups for post, comment, like and reaction information and export it to a csv.